aspose-pdf/Aspose.PDF-Documentation/net/plugins/xls/_index.md

 options.AddOutput(new FileDataSource(outputPath));
 ```

 You can also set other options, such as the output format, the page range, the worksheet name, etc. using the properties of the PdfToExcelOptions class.
-For example, to convert the PDF file to the XLSX format, insert a blank column at the first position, and name the worksheet "MySheet", you can use the following code:
+For example, to convert the PDF file to the XLSX format, insert a blank column at the first position, and name the worksheet as "MySheet", you can use the following code:

 ```csharp
 // Set the output format to XLSX